 Statement of the situation or problem

 The deployment of different sources of electromagnetic fields to cater for the telecommunication and ICT needs of urban and rural communities has developed very rapidly over the past ten years.
-This has been due to strong competition, ongoing traffic growth, quality-of-service requirements, network coverage extension and the introduction of new technologies.
+This has been due to strong competition, ongoing cellular penetration and traffic growth, increased usage of data services, quality-of-service requirements, network coverage and capacity extension and the introduction of new technologies.

 It has prompted concern on the possible effects of prolonged exposure to emissions on people's health.

+This concern on the part of populations is growing, aggravated by the feeling that they are not being well kept informed in regard to the process for deploying these installations; hence many complaints received by operators and government bodies responsible for radiocommunications/ICTs.

+This led to the revision or introduction of imposition of new legislation and/or regulations, to ensure protection of the public health.
+Possible health hazards due to continued exposure to EMF radiation has become significant health and safety issues to regulators and service providers.

-This concern on the part of populations is growing, aggravated by the feeling that they are not being kept informed in regard to the process for deploying these installations; hence many complaints received by operators and government bodies responsible for radiocommunications/ICTs.
-Thus, since the continued development of radiocommunications requires trust on the part of populations, the work carried out in ITU-R Study Group 1 Working Party 1C and in ITU-T Study Group 5 under Resolution 72 of the World Telecommunication Standardization Assembly, on measurement concerns related to human exposure to electromagnetic fields, should be complemented by studies on the different regulatory and communication mechanisms developed by countries to increase the awareness of and information to populations and facilitate the deployment and operation of radiocommunication systems.
+Thus, since the continued development of radiocommunications requires trust on the part of populations, the work carried out in ITU-R Study Groups specifically new Question 1/239and in ITU-T Study Group 5 under Resolution 72 of the World Telecommunication Standardization Assembly, on measurement and assessment concerns related to human exposure to electromagnetic fields, should be complemented by studies on the different regulatory and communication mechanisms developed by countries to increase the knowledge of and information to populations and facilitate the deployment and operation of radiocommunication systems.

 Question or issue for study